mbrandenburger/fabric-rfcs/text/0000-fabric-private-chaincode.md

 In order to focus the development resources on the core components of FPC, the MVP excludes certain Fabric features, which will be added in the future.

-- Multiple Implementations for a Single Chaincode - this feature added in Fabric 2.0 is fundamentally incompatible with FPC's architecture: for chaincodes to be considered equivalent they must be bit-for-bit identical in order to generate matching identities (i.e. MRENCLAVE)
+- Multiple Implementations for a Single Chaincode -- a feature added in Fabric 2.0 -- is fundamentally incompatible for private chaincode like FPC where _all_ information flows have to be controlled: for FPC chaincodes to be considered equivalent they must be bit-for-bit identical in order to generate matching identities (i.e. MRENCLAVE)
 - Arbitrary endorsement policies
 - State-based endorsement
 - Custom endorsement / validation plugins for FPC